• Skip to main content

 Easter Baking & Cakes

-Osterkranz (Easter bread wreath with decorated eggs)
+Osterkranz (German Easter bread with decorated eggs)

 In Germany, Osterkranz (meaning Easter wreath) is a festive and symbolic, barely sweet yeast bread shaped into a wreath and topped with dyed Easter eggs.
 Easter bread is perfect for gifting or as a stunning centerpiece on your Easter brunch table!
 We love topping it with butter and jam or we simply eat it on its own as a snack.